zarusz/SlimMessageBus/docs/provider_rabbitmq.md

 The relevant elements of the `cfg`:

 - The `ConnectionString` allows to set the AMQP URI.
   This property is a convenience wrapper on top of `ConnectionFactory.Uri` from the underlying client library.
   The URI has the following form: `amqps://<username>:<password>@<host>/<virtual-host>`.
 - The `ConnectionFactory` allows to access other client settings.
 It can be used to setup other connection details in case the AMQP URI cannot be used or there is a need to fine tune the client.
+For more options see the underlying [RabbitMQ driver docs](https://www.rabbitmq.com/dotnet-api-guide.html#connecting).

 ### Producers